wpswings/woo-gift-cards-lite/readme.txt

 **6) Set Expiry Date:** WooCommerce Ultimate Gift Card plugin you can define the expiry date for your gift vouchers, which will be in effect from the date of purchase or from the scheduled date of delivery for scheduled cards.

-**7) Cards With Duration-Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.
+**7) Ultimate Cards with Duration Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.

-**8) Five Pricing Types:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.
+**8) Gift Cards Pricing type:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.

 **9) Flexible Delivery Options:** With WooCommerce gift certificate plugin you can choose the email method to send the gift card directly to the recipient.
 The downloadable option allows customers to receive the card & deliver it to others.